 6.4 Are disability payments from other sources (such as Veterans Affairs, NYCERs, etc.) deducted from my award?

 Yes, if the payments are related to your disability from an eligible 9/11-related condition.
 The statute requires that the VCF offset from your award any disability benefits you are receiving, or entitled to receive, related to your eligible physical conditions.
 If you are receiving disability payments for conditions that are not eligible under the VCF, those amounts will not be deducted from your award.

-Because claims for reimbursement of out-of-pocket medical expenses require the submission and review of significant documentation establishing both that the claimed medical expense was related to your eligible condition and that you personally paid for the expense out of pocket, processing these claims takes time and can delay your award.
-It is therefore VCF policy that claims for reimbursement of past out-of-pocket medical expenses will only be considered if the following criteria are met:
+Because claims for reimbursement of out-of-pocket medical expenses require the submission and review of significant documentation establishing that the claimed medical expense was related to your eligible condition and that you personally paid for the expense out of pocket, processing these claims takes time and can delay your award.
+As a result, the VCF has established specific criteria about when and how you should submit your claim for medical expenses.

 - In a personal injury claim, the claim for medical expenses must be submitted as a compensation amendment to your claim and only after you have received your initial award determination.
 This allows the VCF to issue your initial award determination more quickly, since we are not spending time during our initial review to verify each claimed medical expense.

-- If you amend your claim to seek reimbursement for medical expenses, the VCF will only review the amendment if the total amount of the claimed medical expenses incurred due to eligible conditions exceeds $5,000.
+- The total amount of the claimed medical expenses due to eligible conditions must exceed $5,000.

-- The amendment must be submitted with the required documentation and in the required format as explained in these instructions, which are also posted under "Forms and Resources."
+- The claim must be submitted with the required documentation and in the required format as explained in these instructions.

 The Special Master may exercise discretion to waive one or more of these requirements as appropriate based on individual claimant circumstances.
 If you wish to seek a waiver, please contact the VCF Helpline at 1-855-885-1555.